unfor19/restro/JOURNEY.md

          1. For infra
          2. For backend (app)
 4. Draw the infra with [app.diagrams.net](https://app.diagrams.net/) - Sounds funny that I don't it in the end, but on the other hand, I had no idea what I'm about to do in the beginning, since I wasn't familiar with Azure at all.
 I think it's a good idea to draw the infra now, after I've done everything, to see if I've missed something.
-5. Add `CONTRIBUTING.md` - I've added a few notes about how to go through the local development process of this project, but I think it's a good idea to add a `CONTRIBUTING.md` file.

 Future improvements: